coryburt/coryburt.github.io/_posts/2018-03-16-Practical-Applications-of-Python-Landmines.md

       {'Bob': 'Carol', 'Ted': 'Alice'},
       {'Bob': 'Carol', 'Ted': 'Alice'}]]
 ```
+Now are you gobsmacked?&nbsp; Try to not step on the detonator of that landmine.&nbsp;
-Now are you gobsmacked?&nbsp; The reason all this stuff showed up is that, when you "replicated" the _y_ three times in the inner list, you didn't create *copies* or *clones* of the original dictionary, you simply got copies of **a reference to _y_** each time &ndash;
+The reason all this stuff showed up is that, when you "replicated" the _y_ three times in the inner list,
+you didn't create *copies* or *clones* of the original dictionary, you simply got copies of **a reference to _y_** each time &ndash;
 three times in the inner list, which was then, itself, replicated twice in the outer list.&nbsp;
 Change _y_ after the assigment to _x_, and _x_ will dutifully reflect that change in each of its neatly nested references.&nbsp;